 It is important to bear in mind that Costa Rican income tax applies to those incomes considered as directly related to the economic structure of the country.
 This does not strictly relate to economic activity inside Costa Rica, but provides a wider concept of territoriality.

-In the new Law enforceable as of 1 July 2019, a new tariff scale was established for legal persons whose gross income does not exceed the sum of CRC 109,337,000 during the fiscal period:
+The determines a tariff scale for legal persons whose gross income does not exceed the sum of CRC 112,170,000 during the fiscal period:

 In addition, the following exemptions are established for micro and small businesses registered with the Ministry of Economy, Industry, and Commerce (MEIC) or with the Ministry of Agriculture and Livestock (MAG):

 - 0% of the tax on profits in the first year of commercial activities.